chiefenne/PyAero/docs/load.rst

 As outlined above there are more ways to load airfoils.
 A very handy way to browse airfoils is to use the implemented file browser.
 This browser is restricted in terms of navigation.
 Only files and folders below a predefined root path are visible.
 The default root is  the :file:`data` subfolder from the standard installation.

-The file browser is located in the *toolbox* area on the left side of the application (see also :ref:`figure_main_screen_new`).
+The file browser is located in the *toolbox* area on the left side of the application (see also :ref:`figure_main_screen`).
 A *toolbox* is a GUI element that displays a column of tabs one above the other, with the current item displayed below the current tab.

 .. _figure_toolbox_area:
 .. figure::  images/toolbox_area_1.png